azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/Readme.md

 Step 18: To valiadate the control addition, refresh the control metadata editor tool and search for newly added control.
 Control should be available now.

 ![Validate new control](../../Images/06_ExtendingAzTS_NewControl_Validation.png)

+Step 19: As a additional validation, you can also trigger adhoc scan from AzTS UI for one or more subscriptions and check the control scan results for newly added control.
+To get information on how to trigger adhoc scan, you can refer to this [link](https://github.com/azsk/AzTS-docs/tree/main/03-Running%20AzTS%20solution%20from%20UI#how-to-scan-subscription-manually).